tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 draft: false
 ---

-###Introduction
 Supercharge your static site with real time content editing!
 In this post I will explore the three different methods Tina offers to edit markdown on your Gatsby site.
 You’ll learn how to setup Tina with both Page Queries and Static Queries.

 This post will not cover the basic, initially, setup of Tina that is needed.
 For a full documentation on how to initially setup Tina with Gatsby and Markdown files visit the official [docs](https://tinacms.org/docs/gatsby/manual-setup).

-###What’s the deal with page queries and static queries?
+## What’s the deal with page queries and static queries?

 Before we dive down into editing markdown with Tina we have to understand how Gatsby handles querying data with GraphQL.
 You can source data from almost anywhere in Gatsby.
 In our case we’re using markdown.
 When you build your site, Gatsby creates a GraphQL schema for all the data.
 Then you use GraphQL in your React components to query your sourced data.
 If you don’t know about GraphQL you can read more [here](https://graphql.org/learn/).

 Gatsby allows you to query your data in two ways; Page Queries and Static Queries.
 Since the release of the React Hooks API and the useStaticQuery hook in Gatsby it is very easy to query your data.
 There are cases when you can’t use a Static Query though.
 First let’s explore the differences.
 As usual you can find more information in the excellent Gatsby [documentation](https://www.gatsbyjs.org/docs/static-vs-normal-queries/).

-The two main differences are:
+### The two main differences are:

 - Page queries can accept GraphQL variables.
 Static queries can’t.